Increased danger at New Zealand volcano means bodies can't yet be recovered

 Two subsequent updates on the GeoNet website in the following weeks said that the location and level of activity didn't "pose a direct hazard to visitors."
 The current alert level stands at 3.

-The chair of the company that ran tours of the volcano said only at level 3 did they start conferring with monitoring agencies, according to a report by New Zealand's state broadcaster RNZ.
+The chair of the company that ran tours of the volcano said only at level 3 did they start conferring with monitoring agencies, according to a report from New Zealand's state broadcaster RNZ.